Saiful-Islam-Sakib/BasicNewsPortal/README.md

 # BasicNewsPortal
-A single page application called without any UI framework
+A single page application without any UI framework